 The Network for Endangered Sea Turtles, or N.E.S.T., was founded in 1995 by Millie Overman.
-We are an all-volunteer 501(c)(3) non-profit organization.
-N.E.S.T. is dedicated to the protection and preservation of habitat and migration routes for threatened and endangered sea turtles on the Outer Banks and located at Roanoke Island, NC Aquarium.
+It is an all-volunteer 501(c)(3) non-profit organization dedicated to the protection and preservation of habitat and migration routes for threatened and endangered sea turtles on the Outer Banks and located at the North Carolina Aquarium on Roanoke Island.

 There are 5 different species of sea turtles who visit and/or nest on the Outer Banks.
 They include the Loggerhead, Green, Leatherback, Kemp’s Ridley, and Hawksbill sea turtles.
 Our most frequent nesting turtles are Loggerheads, accounting for over half of our nests each season.
 We may use several different ways to determine what specific species the sea turtle may be.
 We can look at size, coloration, and also their scutes and scales.
 The sea turtles carapace and plastron, or top and bottom portion of their shells, are made up of many different scutes.
 A scute is a bony plate that is part of a turtles shell.